evecodes/CSS-CardProject/README.md

  Update 03: Ocean art added.
 Some typography added/moved/adjusted.

  Update 04: City art added.
 Some additional small changes to other parts.

+ Update 05: Added the information texts, changed/updated/fixed some as well.